-In the previous step, you created a collection of empty configuration files that have given your project the following structure:
+In the previous step, you created a collection of empty configuration files that will allow the project to be deployed on Platform.sh.

 .platform/services.yaml will look something like this: